lytics/pathforajs/docs/docs/tracking.md

 Pathfora can send tracking events and the user data submitted to Lytics and Google Analytics.
-As long as your tags are all set up in the correct order, module data will be sent automatically.
-Below we will look at which fields are sent in detail and their formats.
+As long as your tags are all set up in the correct order, module data will be sent Lytics automatically.
+To enable this data to be sent to Google Analytics set the `enableGA` flag: `window.pathfora.enableGA = true;` before loading any module configs in your code.
+Below we will look at which data fields are sent in detail and their formats.

 ## Lytics
 As long as your [Lytics javascript tag](https://activate.getlytics.com/resources/documentation/) is loaded before the Pathfora tag, all event data and data collected from modules with user input will be sent to the the stream [configured in your Lytics javascript tag](https://activate.getlytics.com/resources/documentation/jstag).
 The following raw data fields can be sent to Lytics by Pathfora.